-- 4.87.
-When communicating with the public, States may consider using the International Nuclear and Radiological Event Scale (INES) [14].
-INES is intended as a tool for communicating the safety significance of nuclear and radiological events to the public. - 4.88.
+4.86.
+When communicating with the public, States may consider using the International Nuclear and Radiological Event Scale (INES) [14][14].
+INES is intended as a tool for communicating the safety significance of nuclear and radiological events to the public.

+4.87.
 States may use INES on a voluntary basis to rate and to communicate on events that occur within their territory.
 It is not a notification or reporting system and it should not be used in emergency response.
-The International Nuclear and Radiological Event Scale User's Manual [14] provides further guidance on the proper use of the INES scale in public communication.